hyprland-community/pyprland/site/scratchpads_advanced.md

 This option implies `lazy = true`.
 This can be useful on laptops where background apps may increase battery power draw.

-Note: Currently this option changed the hide animation to use hyprland's close window animation.
+Note: Currently this option changes the hide animation to use hyprland's close window animation.